 The experts who participated in the Future of Transportation event are working to bridge this gap.
 For example, Robin O’Hara from Los Angeles Metro is working on initiatives that enable transit customers to transfer from traditional public transportation to third-party services, such as car-, bike-, or scooter-share by using the same public transit smartcard wallet.
 And Valerie Lefler of Feonix Mobility Rising is helping to address the transportation needs of rural and suburban America with a MaaS platform centered around demand responsive transportation.

 You’ll hear from these innovators and other panelists in a forthcoming blog series on how to make Universal Mobility as a Service a reality.

-You may also be interested in other blogs in this AARP Public Policy Institute Future of Transportation series:
+Check out other blogs in this AARP Public Policy Institute Future of Transportation series.